Calgary Arts Academy families are required to complete at least 10 volunteer hours per school year.

 Volunteering at Calgary Arts Academy can take many forms.
 You can volunteer in the classroom, for field trips, helping to make props, backdrops or costumes for productions as well as volunteering for special events or special projects.
 There are several ways you can find out about volunteer opportunities.

 Many requests for volunteers are sent out by school e-mail.
 Requests are also e-mailed by teachers and volunteer coordinators.
 Attending School Council meetings is also a good way of finding out what is happening in the school and upcoming volunteer opportunities.
 When volunteer opportunities are posted, details of the requirements will be listed.

 Volunteers are required to log their hours.
-There are volunteer logbooks by the office at each campus, or you can complete the form below, or email the information to email@example.com.
+You can complete the form below, or email the information to email@example.com.
 Volunteer hours are tracked by your child’s name so please make sure you record this as well.
 Please continue to log your volunteer hours even after you have reached the 10-hour minimum requirement.